-Finally, high school seniors and other high school students can find opportunities through private scholarship programs such as Bold.org - the largest independent scholarship provider in the US.
-Bold.org offers hundreds of exclusive opportunities that can't be found anywhere else.
+Finally, high school seniors and other high school students can find opportunities through private scholarship programs like Bold.org.
+We're the largest independent scholarship provider in the US.
+We offer hundreds of scholarship opportunities that can't be found anywhere else.
 These scholarships are completely free to apply for and can benefit a wide range of different students.

-To find exclusive scholarships for high school seniors on Bold.org, students can use the filters and categories to sort the list of scholarships.
-Students have the option to select their education level so that they only see relevant opportunities and students can use the other categories to find scholarships for their demographic, field of study, or extracurricular background.
+To find scholarships for high school seniors on Bold.org, you can use the scholarship search tool and filter through categories to sort the list of scholarships.
+You can select your education level so that you only see relevant opportunities.
+You can use the other categories to find scholarships for your demographic, field of study, or extracurricular background.

-How to apply for scholarships as a senior
+How do I apply for scholarships as a senior?

 Application requirements depend on the source of the scholarship you're interested in.
-In most cases, applicants will have to write an essay as part of the submission process.
+In most cases, applicants must write an essay as part of the submission process.
 For bigger awards, these essays may require many words, while other essays for other scholarships only need to be a few hundred words.
-Additionally, you may be asked to submit a piece of creative work, such as a photo, drawing, video, or portfolio instead of an essay or in addition to an essay.
+Additionally, you may be asked to submit a piece of creative work, such as a photo, drawing, video, or portfolio, instead of an essay or in addition to an essay.

 Other scholarships require no submission at all and are awarded based on need, luck, and/or the quality of one's profile.
 These no-essay scholarships will typically require applicants to have an account on a scholarship platform such as Bold.org so that donors or review committees can view their information.